Coeliac disease is usually treated by excluding foods that contain gluten from your diet.

 However, if your spleen is unaffected by coeliac disease, these vaccinations are not usually necessary.

-As well as cutting gluten out of your diet, your GP or dietitian may also recommend you take vitamin and mineral supplements, at least for the first 6 months after your diagnosis.
+As well as cutting gluten out of your diet, a GP or dietitian may also recommend taking vitamin and mineral supplements, at least for the first 6 months after your diagnosis.

 This will ensure you get all the nutrients you need while your digestive system repairs itself.
-Taking supplements can also help correct any deficiencies, such as anaemia.
+Taking supplements can also help correct any deficiencies, such as iron deficiency anaemia.

-If you have dermatitis herpetiformis (an itchy rash that can be caused by gluten intolerance), cutting gluten out of your diet should clear it up.
+If you have dermatitis herpetiformis (an itchy rash that can be caused by gluten intolerance), cutting gluten out of your diet should help.

 However, it can sometimes take longer for a gluten-free diet to clear the rash than it does to control your other symptoms, such as diarrhoea and stomach pain.

-If this is the case, you may be prescribed medication to speed up the healing time of the rash.
-It's likely that this will be a medicine called Dapsone, which is usually taken orally (in tablet form) twice a day.
+If this is the case, you may be prescribed medicine to speed up the healing of the rash.
+It's likely that this will be a medicine called dapsone, which usually comes as a tablet you swallow twice a day.

-You may need to take medication for up to 2 years to control dermatitis herpetiformis.
-After this time, you should have been following a gluten-free diet long enough for the rash to be controlled without the need for medication.
+You may need to take medicine for up to 2 years to control dermatitis herpetiformis.
+After this time, you should have been following a gluten-free diet long enough for the rash to be controlled without the need for medicine.

 Refractory coeliac disease